Religious Studies and Spanish (BA)

 In 2013/14, 92% of the School’s graduates who were available for work reported they were in employment and/or further study within six months of graduation.
 Some of our graduates enter professions which make direct use of their academic expertise while others compete very successfully in a wide range of other fields.

 We organise interactive workshops with the Careers Service to help students identify their skills and attributes and have our own, in-School Workplace Placements and employability officer.

 Religious and Theological Studies students may choose to study the module ‘Religion in the Workplace’ which focusses specifically on developing employability and enterprise skills.

 School of Modern Languages

 In 2013/14, 95% of the School’s graduates who were available for work reported they were in employment and/or further study within six months of graduation.

-Will I need any specific equipment to study this Programme?
+Will I need any specific equipment to study this course/programme?

 Key Information Sets (KIS) make it easy for prospective students to compare information about full or part time undergraduate courses, and are available on the Unistats website.